google/WebFundamentals/TRANSLATION.md

 Translations
 ============

 All article sources are in `src/_langs`.
-The base content is in english under the "en" directory.
-Translations can be added following the same structure with either a two letter or composite language code: e.g. "es", "pt-br".
+The base content is in English under the "en" directory.
+Add translations by following the same structure with either a two letter or composite language code: e.g. "es", "pt-br".

-To add translations include the language code in the `langs_available` variable in config/common.yml.
+Update the build to include the language code in the `langs_available` variable in config/common.yml.
 For example, to add French:
 ```
     langs_available: ["fr"]
 ```